opnfv/compass4nfv/docs/release/scenarios/os-odl-nofeature-ha.rst

 .. http://creativecommons.org/licenses/by/4.0
 .. (c) Justin Chi (HUAWEI) and Yifei Xue (HUAWEI)

-This document introduces scenario descriptions for Fraser 1.0 of deployment with the OpenDaylight controller and no feature enabled.
+This document introduces scenario descriptions for Gambia 1.0 of deployment with the OpenDaylight controller and no feature enabled.

 .. contents::